sp4rkie/debian-on-termux/README.md

 what is it:

-a shell script to install Debian 9 (stretch) via debootstrap in a termux-app environment
+- a shell script to install Debian 9 (stretch) via debootstrap in a termux-app environment

 what to do:

-- install termux-app on your smartphone
+- install termux-app
 - download 'debian_on_termux.sh' from this repository to termux home directory '/data/data/com.termux/files/home'
 ```
     cd